hibri/hibri.github.io/_posts/2022-10-05-cdk-for-terraform-iaac.md

 You don't have to switch context between different tooling ecosystems.
 It helps you stay focused.

-I use .Net as my primary programming language (with Go a close second) and I do a lot of work with Cloud infrastructure.
+I use C# as my primary programming language (with Go a close second) and I do a lot of work with Cloud infrastructure.
 When I work with Terraform, I miss the type safety that a compiled language brings.
 I miss my refactoring tools to rename, move and safely delete things.

 An IDE with a good set of refactoring tools reduces the cost of making code easier to work with.